 Each resort in a city may have very different vibes.
 The Puerto Vallarta all-inclusive resort I stayed at with my in-laws was pretty quiet, mostly couples, and families with splashing kids stayed in their own pool.
 The Puerto Vallarta all-inclusive resort I stayed at with my brother was much rowdier, with big groups and a lot of drinking games.
 Checking out TripAdvisor helped me pick which all-inclusive hotel would suit which group best.

-If you want to venture off the resort to explore the nearby area, be sure you choose your all-inclusive accordingly.
+If you want to venture off the all-inclusive resort to explore the nearby area (a must for me), be sure you choose your all-inclusive accordingly.

-If you don’t plan on leaving the all-inclusive (which most people don’t), then no worries on the location aside from maybe the convenience to and from the airport.
+If you don’t plan on leaving the all-inclusive (which, to be fair, most people don’t), then no worries on the location aside from maybe the convenience to and from the airport.

 As a vegetarian, I never had a problem.
-Riu had a lot of options for me, and for vegans as well.
+Riu, the all-inclusive chain I’ve been using, had a lot of options for me, and for vegans as well.
 Each dish is marked with a description of the food, so it was really easy to choose vegetarian dishes without concern.

 After you’ve done your research and know which all-inclusive you want to book, try changing your location.
 This is usually done with a drop down menu in the upper right hand corner (or one of the corners).

 By changing my location from the US to Mexico, I saved over 50% on a recent all-inclusive booking.
 The management at the all-inclusive confirmed that they do, in fact, charge different regions different costs for the SAME EXACT BOOKING.

 If you’re in the US, Canada, or Europe, try changing to a South American location before booking your all-inclusive, and see if it saves you some cash.